 Following a mandate from the European Commission, the European Chemicals Agency (ECHA) has been developing additional guidance on implementing the EU’s restrictions on nickel.
 In 2014, ECHA adopted a guidance interpretation of what constitutes ‘prolonged contact’.

 The Nickel Institute supports the objectives of the EU's nickel restriction in preventing allergy and NACD.

 It is essential to use appropriate materials in those applications requiring direct and prolonged contact with the skin.
 In these circumstances, using low nickel-releasing materials will help prevent sensitisation or NACD.

-To be targeted, effective and proportionate, the scope of the ECHA guideline list should be restricted to:
+To be targeted, effective and proportionate, the restriction should apply to:

 Items with a similar type of exposure to those already listed in the restriction (Entry 27, Annex VII, REACH); or

 Items where there is clinical evidence that the items cause nickel allergy and NACD among the general population.

 Eliminate the leading causes of nickel sensitisation through the use of appropriate materials in appropriate applications